miklevin/Pipulate.com/pipulate.md

 ### Pipulate Is a Full Linux Server

-But don't fear!
-You can run a full Linux server on your Windows desktop like never before.
-Microsoft has made it easy with their Windows Subsystem for Linux, and it's worth it for all the new capabilities you'll have.
-If you've ever felt imposter syndrome, fix it here and now.
-Become a Python SEO capable of going the distance.
+If you're running Windows 10 or 11, lucky you!
+You can run a Linux server in the background.
+Microsoft has made it easy with their Windows Subsystem for Linux (WSL), and it's worth it for all the new capabilities you'll have.
+If you've ever felt imposter syndrome, now is the time to fix it.
+Make your New Years resolution performing SEO in Python.

 #### Don't Get Stuck in "Lost Mode"